Mina-Fsh/Chatbots-with-conversation-repair-strategies/data/nlu/responses/responses.md

 ## chitchat
 * chitchat/ask_whatspossible
   -  I can help you with your financial accounts.
-        \nYou can ask me things like:
-        \n- What's my account balance?
-        \n- Pay off my credit card
-        \n- What did I spend at Target last month?
+You can ask me things like: What's my account balance?
+Pay off my credit card!
+What did I spend at Amazon last month?
-        \n- I need to transfer money

 ## chitchat
 * chitchat/ask_wherefrom